 Another real estate scam is the so-called loan flipping scam.
 What happens here is that a predatory, unscrupulous lender contacts a homeowner and persuades her to repeatedly refinance the mortgage, many times by borrowing a larger amount at each refinance.
 The victim gets stuck with high fees and points each time while being tricked into borrowing most or all or her home’s equity.

-The people most vulnerable to this real estate scam in Council Bluffs are older people who have significant equity, but who also suffer from cognitive impairment or physical disability.
+The people most vulnerable to this real estate scam in Omaha are older people who have significant equity, but who also suffer from cognitive impairment or physical disability.
 “Predatory lenders,” industry watchdogs explain, “convince homeowners they can help them find a better loan product or use a cash-out refinance to pay for home renovations to make their homes more accessible as they age in place.”

 So beware of lenders who seek you out, contacting you out of the blue, when you haven’t requested or indicated that you need or want their help.
 You should also deal only with known and reputable banks and mortgage companies.
 If you are contacted by one you don’t recognize, that should be a red flag.